The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 Walled Garden & Clock Tower

-This next part of my favourite in the whole park, but it's quite to hard to find.
-Look for the bell tower, which is not hard to find.
-Follow the small path to its right and you'll be walking along the tiny Naniken River.
+This next part is my favourite in the whole park, but it's quite to hard to find.
 As you walk along it, you could be in rural Ireland, not in one of our biggest parks.
 So peaceful.
 Just the calming trickle of water.

 Naniken River Dublin